AviatrixSystems/Docs/HowTos/tgw_build.rst

 TGW Orchestrator Build
 =========================================================

+At Build stage, you attach VPCs to a TGW and security domain.
+Each VPC can only be attached to one security domain.

-TGW Orchestrator Build workflow is a one step instruction to attach  VPC to  AWS TGW and Route Domain.
+TGW Orchestrator Build workflow is a one step instruction to attach  VPC to  AWS TGW and security domain.

 For background information, refer to `TGW Orchestrator FAQ <https://docs.aviatrix.com/HowTos/tgw_faq.html>`_.